scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 We will think together about whether this group fits your path.

 ## Sessions
-As a group, we will have biweekly sessions to discuss our ongoing projects.
+As a group, we have regular sessions to discuss our ongoing projects.
 Participants will bring their own data & science problems to the sessions and actively work on them between sessions.

 Some of the time will be dedicated to learning relevant practices, ideas, and technical topics.